Beaches in Portugal

 - Praia de Benagil – Carvoeiro.
 This beach is famous because of a cave in the form of a dome with a hole in the middle, which seems to be a gate to heaven.

 - Praia da Culatra – Ilha da Culatra , Faro.
 If you are looking for more uncrowded beaches, this is perfect for you!

 We have thousands of wonderful beaches in Portugal.
 Take a look at this small video made by Two Creative Travelers.

 These beaches have coarse sand, but they are rich in iodine.
 In addition, the cold wind that comes from Galicia, Spain, is perfect for windsurfing and other sports.

 You can see local people take off the sargassum sea from September to October.
 They use tractors to dry sargassum on the sand.
 These seaweeds will be warehouses and used in the next year.
-They take advantage of seaweed as a natural fertilizer and herbicide to improve the harvest of products such as corn, squash, chili, potatoes, carrot, and beans.
+They take advantage of seaweed as a natural fertilizer and herbicide to improve the harvest of corn, squash, chili, potatoes, carrot, and beans.
 And the seaweed is rich in iodine.
 So, the vegetables in Northern Portugal have more iodine compared to other regions.

 - Praia de Vila Praia de Âncora – Viana do Castelo.
 Vila Praia de Âncora is a typical village with authentic Portuguese restaurants.